joostd/android-signingdemo/README.md

 depth=3: serialNumber=f92009e853b6b045
 ```

+(This example was generated on a Pixel 6a device.)

 See also [here](https://developer.android.com/privacy-and-security/security-key-attestation#root_certificate)

 # Attestation

-Note that the public key in the attestation certificate should match the public key retrieved earlier
+Note that the public key in the attestation certificate should match the public key retrieved earlier:
-(Note that `openssl x509` only considers the first certificate in the file, which is the attestation certificate):

 ```
-$ openssl x509 -in certs.pem -noout -pubkey | openssl pkey -noout -pubin -text
+$ openssl x509 -in attestation.pem -noout -pubkey | openssl pkey -noout -pubin -text
 Public-Key: (256 bit)
 pub:
     04:e7:ff:40:b4:e4:23:57:d8:89:c5:b1:72:f0:6b: